aosabook/500lines/dagoba/chapter.md

 ```

 After initializing the query, we then ensure the gremlin's local state has an 'as' parameter.
 Then we set a property of that parameter to the gremlin's current vertex.

-[TODO Have we talked about gremlin local state yet?]

 #### Except